DamianKuras/write-gym/README.md

 ### Prerequisites

-- A valid Google ADK key
+- A valid Google AI Studio API key.
-- Conda or Miniconda installed
+- Conda or Miniconda installed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>